-- 5. Select installation options as prompted.
+- 4. On the Node Selection page, select all nodes. - 5.
+Select installation options as prompted.
 Oracle recommends that you configure root script automation, so that the rootupgrade.sh script can be run automatically during the upgrade. - 6.
-Run the root scripts, either automatically or manually: - Running root scripts automatically:
+Run root scripts, either automatically or manually: - Running root scripts automatically: